Identification of the Polaron measure I: Fixed coupling regime and the central limit theorem for large times: Identification of the limiting Polaron measure, its mixing properties and the central limit theorem

-The proofs of the above three results can be found in Section \ref{sec-proofs-sec-4}.
+The proofs of the Theorem \ref{thm4}- Theorem \ref{thm4.5} can be found in Section \ref{sec-proofs-sec-4}.
 These proofs depend on deriving the law of large numbers for the mixing measure $\widehat\Theta_{\alpha,T}$ for the Polaron measure $\widehat\P_{\alpha,T}$.
 Section \ref{sec-renewal} is devoted to the derivation of this law of large numbers.